17 Measurements

 OBJECTIVES

-• Explanation of linear relations.
+• Explain of linear relations.

-17.1 Linear relationship
+17.1 Linear Relationship

-• \(y\) is the dependent variable
+• y: the dependent variable

-• \(x\) is the independent variable
+• x: the independent variable

-The graph of \(y=2x+3\) is a straight line.
-The slope of the line, \(a\), is 2, and the intercept (intersection with the y-axis), \(b\), is 3.
+The graph of y=2x+3 is a straight line.
+The slope of the line, a, is 2, and the intercept (where the line crosses the y-axis), b, is 3.

 Figure 17.1: Straight line in a linear relationship

-With measurement results you can use Excel to
+With measurement results, you can use Excel to

-• draw a chart of the points.
+• plot the data points.

-• draw a trend line (the best fitting line).
+• draw a trendline (best-fitting line).

-17.2 Linear trend line
+17.2 Linear Trendline

 Task 17.1 File: Prodtime_Weight.xlsx